Professor Brenda Wilson

 She graduated as a general nurse from Royal Adelaide Hospital (1976) and subsequently trained as an intensive and coronary care nurse (1978).
 She completed a Diploma of Applied Science at the South Australia College of Advanced Education (1982) and was awarded professorial status at Flinders University in 2000 and University of South Australia in 2015.

-Brenda has held several senior leadership positions in the not-for-profit sector and health industry including, Chief Executive, Cancer Council SA (2003- 2015); Executive Director Nursing and Patient Services, Flinders Medical Centre (1995-2003), Executive Director of Nursing, Lyell McEwin Health Service (1994-1995) and Director of Nursing (1992) and Chief Executive (1993 -1995), Hampstead Rehabilitation Centre.
+Professor Wilson has held several senior leadership positions in the not-for-profit sector and health industry including, Chief Executive, Cancer Council SA (2003- 2015); Executive Director Nursing and Patient Services, Flinders Medical Centre (1995-2003), Executive Director of Nursing, Lyell McEwin Health Service (1994-1995) and Director of Nursing (1992) and Chief Executive (1993 -1995), Hampstead Rehabilitation Centre.
 She was appointed charge nurse of the cardiology unit at the Royal Adelaide Hospital (1982) and has worked in London at Guys and the London Hospitals.

 While Chief Executive at Cancer Council SA, Brenda was appointed by the Health Minister as the inaugural Chairman of the Cancer Clinical Network (2008-2010) and worked with a number of key individuals during this period to produce the first State-wide Cancer Control Plan for SA.